 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6195444~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b6195444~S5

 Huang, Tieshu, "Fabrication of ceramic components using freeze-form extrusion fabrication" (2007).
 Doctoral Dissertations.
 1742.